Organised Labour Demands Overhauling of Katsina LG Pension Board

 Abdul said: “Consequently upon this, the organised labour is drawing the attention of the incoming administration to consider the situation of the retired workers and expedite the process for the payment.”

-While noting that insecurity was another challenge workers are facing in the state, Abdul said: “Except politicians that are heavily guarded, no one is safe anymore whether you are at home or workplace, market, worship places or even working on the streets.”
+While noting that insecurity was another challenge afflicting workers in the state, Abdul said: “Except politicians that are heavily guarded, no one is safe anymore whether you are at home or workplace, market, worship places or even working on the streets.”

 He added that several attacks and kidnapping orchestrated by terrorists in the North-west region of the country have continued to render women and children widows, orphans and homeless.